telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/pan-with-mouse-wheel.md

 ---
-title: Pan by Using Mouse Scrolling
+title: Pan With Mouse Wheel
-page_title: Pan by Using Mouse Scrolling | Kendo UI Diagram
+page_title: Pan With Mouse Wheel | Kendo UI Diagram
-description: "Learn how to pan the Kendo UI Diagram by using the mouse scrolling functionality."
+description: "Learn how to pan the Kendo UI Diagram with the mouse wheel."
-slug: howto_pan_via_mouse_scrolling
+slug: howto_pan_with_mouse_wheel
 ---

-# Pan by Using Mouse Scrolling
+# Pan With Mouse Wheel

 The example below demonstrates how to pan the Kendo UI Diagram when scrolling with the mouse.